modern-influence-of-ancient-warriors

 Materials and Technical Mastery

-The physical characteristics of Mamluk textiles—their colors, texture, and durability—are the result of sophisticated material science.
+The physical characteristics of Mamluk textiles—their colors, texture, and durability—are the result of sophisticated material science developed over centuries of practice.
 Artisans were masters of their raw materials, sourcing the finest fibers and employing complex chemical processes to achieve vibrant, lasting colors.
 The choice of materials was dictated by the intended function of the textile.
-A prayer rug required a soft, dense pile to be comfortable for prostration, while a wall hanging needed structural strength to support its own weight and the weight of its embroidery.
+A prayer rug required a soft, dense pile comfortable for prostration, while a wall hanging needed structural strength to support its own weight and the weight of its embroidery.
+A carpet intended for a busy madrasa had to withstand heavy foot traffic, while one for a private oratory could be more delicate.

 Sourcing and Preparation of Wool and Silk